 - Signage that helps pedestrians and bicyclists navigate to their destinations.

-The Statewide Health Improvement Program (SHIP).
+The Statewide Health Improvement Partnership (SHIP).
 With SHIP, cities and counties across Minnesota are working on creating master walk and bike plans; updating municipal plans to include “complete streets” with sidewalks and crosswalks; increasing access to connected walking and bicycling networks; connecting and promoting trail systems; and collaborating on projects that improve walkability and bikeability in communities.
 Find out more about SHIP